sin5678/inav_cn_wiki/Navigation-modes.md

 ## NAV POSHOLD - Horizontal position hold
-When activated, the quad/plane keeps its horizontal (2D) position, throttle still controls up and down movements (z-axis).
+For multirotor it will hold horizontal (2D) position, throttle still controls up and down movements (z-axis).
 You can use your roll and pitch stick to move around.
 The position hold will be resumed when you center the roll/pitch stick again.

+For Fixedwing it will try and loiter in circle defined by the `nav_fw_loiter_radius` variable.

 Please note that you have to use this with **ALTHOLD** to get a full 3D position hold!

 POSHOLD = 2D position hold